Table of Contents

 How to calculate shipping costs on Shopify?

-You can calculate shipping costs through Shopify’s preferred couriers: USPS, UPS, DHL, and Canada Post.
+You can calculate shipping costs through Shopify’s preferred carriers: USPS, UPS, DHL, and Canada Post.